gnomical/config-my-mac/general/README.md

       - Numbers
       - Symbols
       - Enable 2fa on every account that you can and opt for OTP where possible
+        - Store OTP codes in a separate app on a separate device.
+Otherwise, if your bitwarden account is compromised you will be SOL.

 ### Signal
+> Add to Dock
   - Secure, End-to-End encrypted messaging
   - Replace iMessage with this and tell your friends to as well

 ### Proton Mail
+> Add to Dock
   - Secure, End-to-End encrypted mail
   - Must use Proton Mail Bridge along with your email client of choice (apple mail, outlook, thunderbird)